Muhammad ibn Ali al-Hadi Mausoleum attack: Reactions

 Following the bombing, Shia cleric Muqtada al-Sadr deployed his militia to guard the shrine.
 The town went into a lockdown as other potential attackers were searched by the police.

 Iraqi Defence Minister Khalid Al-Obeidi describe the attack as a "security failure".
 The Iraqi Prime Minister Haider al-Abadi also fired three his head of security after the bombing.

-Sheikh Abu Salam Saede, a tribal leader from Balad, interpreted the bombing as an attempt to restart sectarian violence caused by ISIL's defeat at Fallujah eight days prior, and blamed the Saudi ambassador.
+Sheikh Abu Salam Saede, a tribal leader from Balad, interpreted the bombing as an attempt to restart sectarian violence caused by IS's defeat at Fallujah eight days prior, and blamed the Saudi ambassador.
 Mustafa al-Sufi, a resident of Balad, reported that some residents blamed Sunnis and internally displaced Sunni Iraqis for inciting the bombing.
 However, the Guardian commented that the "toxic heights" of 2006, when sectarian conflict was ignited after the al-Askari mosque bombing had not yet been reached, a view shared by al-Sufi, as "political leaders and tribal figures [...] asked for citizens to put their faith in the government to stop the attacks".

 Ján Kubiš, the Special Representative and Head of the United Nations Assistance Mission in Iraq, released a statement saying "It is clear the cowardly attack on the shrine aims to spark sectarian tensions and drag Iraq back to the dark days of sectarian conflict.
 With the people’s awareness and unity, the terrorists' goals will not be achieved."